Robbie Grossman Preview, Player Props: Rangers vs. Athletics

-The Texas Rangers, including Robbie Grossman (.389 on-base percentage in past 10 games, 68 points above season-long percentage), battle starter Sean Newcomb and the Oakland Athletics at Globe Life Field, Saturday at 7:05 PM ET.
+On Sunday, Robbie Grossman (.308 slugging percentage in past 10 games, with zero homers) and the Texas Rangers play the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 2:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Astros.
+In his previous game he had a hitless showing (0-for-1) against the Athletics.

 Robbie Grossman Game Info & Props vs. the Athletics